jonduan/proposal/_posts/2016-12-16-solar-energy.md

 an ideal solar inverter has MPPT capability, high efficiency, a high lifetime and anti-islanding capabilities.
 Under grid failure, the PV system must stop feeding power into the grid, which may be dangerous to the utility workers and other appliances connected to the grid.

+#### Week 6: Solar Energy > 6.6 Storage for PV-systems

+If one wants to independent from the electricity grid (or simply doesn't have the choice) batteries for PV systems are the solution!

+explain the characteristics of the batteries used in PV systems.
+Efficiency, Depth of Discharge and cycle life will be considered as well.

+In case of PV systems, the intermittency of the source is of two kinds - diurnal fluctuations,

+which is the difference of irradiance during a 24 hour period; and the seasonal fluctuations,

+which are the difference of irradiance across the summer and winter months.

 ## [Solar cell](https://www.coursera.org/learn/solar-cell/lecture/pSJi2/introduction)